 Different types of upsells/cross-sells/bundles

 - Soft – Is a very gentle way of offering an upsell/cross-sell or bundle on the product page, cart page or during the checkout.
 It doesn’t distract the customer and hurts overall conversion but the take rate is very low.
 For example, Amazon’s FBG is a soft approach because it’s not adding an extra step to the conversion funnel.

-- One click – This term is also not understood correctly on the Shopify platform.
-In general e-commerce, the term 1-click upsell/cross-sell means customer can do the purchase via single click using the stored payment details.
+- One-click – This term is also not understood correctly on the Shopify platform.
+In general e-commerce, the term 1-click upsell/cross-sell means customers can do the purchase via a single click using the stored payment details.
 This approach is typically used on the order confirmation page when a customer already filled in all information including credit card.
 Amazon 1-Click order is also a good example.
 From the existing apps on Shopify, only Bold supports it.

 - Agent/chat – The last type is when a customer is offered to upsell/cross-sell/bundle via agent or bot on the online chat or phone.
 This is a very effective approach, but its use is limited as not every store has a live chat feature.

 Our recommended upsell approach (not just) for Shopify stores

 Here are the seven strategies and tactics you should keep in mind when implementing upselling/cross-selling/bundling offers on your Shopify store.

 This is probably the key one.
 The more relevant the upsell/cross-sell is, the higher the take rate you will achieve.
 Your goal here is to think of a relevant/complimentary product for every product in your store.
 We have seen many merchants simply skipping this and offer the same cross-sell product across the store.